 Within the Year 7 - 9 program, students will participate in a range of assessment activities and Assessed Learning Tasks (ALTs).
 For each subject, students will receive feedback on two or more Assessed Learning Tasks per semester.
-These tasks will be graded using a rubric and this will form the basis of the semester reports which will be made available via Compass.
+These tasks will be graded using a percentage score, and area of improvement and achievement comments.
+This will form the basis of the semester reports which will be made available via Compass.